Configuration File

 Provider Settings

 Provider credentials and connection details are configured under the providers key.
 Credentials are normally set through the application’s settings UI, but you can override the base URL for a provider’s API in the config file.
-This is useful for enterprise proxies, custom API gateways, or local development servers.
+This is useful for enterprise proxies or custom API gateways.

 {